 At the time, a drop-in web application security filter seemed like a good idea.
 Sure, it sometimes led to blocking legitimate traffic, but such is life.
 It provided at least some level of protection at the application layer — a place where compliance regimes were desperate for solutions.
 Then PCI (Payment Card Industry) regulations got involved, and the whole landscape changed.

-To combat WAF false positives, most companies run the bare minimum number of rules to get by.
+To combat false positives from legacy WAFs, most companies run the bare minimum number of rules to get by.
 This means that only the most obvious and most egregious attacks are caught, while everything else just sails right past the filter.
 Simple rules mean easy-to-bypass rules, leaving you with an ineffective WAF.

 Running your WAF in monitoring mode is not an effective control.
 All it does is add a false sense of security and additional overhead to the security team to evaluate logged events.
 In this scenario, you’re spending money where it doesn’t need to be spent while adding close to zero defensive measures.

-For many enterprises, this idea is the win-win that has allowed the WAF to persist even as its usefulness has been questioned.
+For many enterprises, this idea is the win-win that has allowed the legacy WAF to persist even as its usefulness has been questioned.
 The problem with the CDN-based WAF, though, is that you end up running the WAF with a minimum set of rules again (see above or here), leaving the door open to all kinds of attacks.
-In fact, in my work at Signal Sciences, many customers use our web protection platform behind their CDN-based WAF and discover tons of real attacks that happily made it through the CDN.
+In fact, in my work at Signal Sciences, many customers use our Web Protection Platform behind their CDN-based WAF and discover tons of real attacks that happily made it through the CDN.

 If compliance is your main goal, go ahead and use a CDN-based WAF.
 If you want real defense, look elsewhere.

-If this article sounds a little too familiar — if all you’re getting from your WAF is compliance — then it’s time to replace it.
+If this article sounds a little too familiar — if all you’re getting from your legacy WAF is compliance — then it’s time to move to a next-gen WAF.
 There are new options for adding defense at the web application layer and achieving compliance at the same time — for example, using Runtime Application Self-Protection (RASP) or Next-Gen WAF (NGWAF) to provide application-aware defensive coverage.

 This is what Signal Sciences provides for some of the largest web applications in the world.
-This means that, instead of just checking a box for PCI, you can be actively defending against the OWASP Top 10, account takeovers, instrument business logic and fight off bots, all without interfering with legitimate customer activity.
+Instead of just checking a box for PCI, you can be actively defending against the OWASP Top 10, account takeovers, instrument business logic and fight off bots, all without interfering with legitimate customer activity.

 Don’t settle for compliance alone.
 You can achieve both compliance and real protection — and that’s what your business and your customers deserve.